-Contrary to popular belief, this signet seal of the Prophet should in no way be classified as an Islamic State of Iraq and the Levant (ISIS) symbol.
-As said before, it has historical roots in Islam and with regard to banners and emblems, it has been used by several groups long before the rise of ISIS in 2013.
-I can’t stress enough that this symbol doesn’t pertain to one group in particular.
-It could admittedly be associated with a modern-day hard line ideology, but it’s dangerous to attach it to a single entity within that ideology.
+Contrary to popular belief, this signet seal of the prophet should in no way be classified as an Islamic State of Iraq and the Levant (ISIS) symbol.
+As demonstrated here, it has historical roots in Islam and has been commented on since the 7th century.
+I can’t stress enough that this symbol doesn’t pertain to one group in particular, nor does it represent any ideology or political position.
 Such wrong assumptions already led to the arrest and detention of several people who were found to carry the Seal with them, creating a perilous precedent in the already unpredictable and tense post-9/11 world.

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East, North Africa and the Muslim World.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, his professional work included translation, development and research regarding the region.
 He occasionally writes on historical and contemporary issues such as Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.
 If you’re interested, feel free to visit his personal Twitter page.